 Our corporate structure is subject to risks associated with our contractual arrangements with the consolidated variable interest entities.
 If the PRC government deems that our contractual arrangements with the consolidated variable interest entities do not comply with PRC regulatory restrictions on foreign investment in the relevant industries, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations.
 Our holding company, our PRC subsidiaries, the consolidated variable interest entities and their respective subsidiaries, and investors of our company face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with the consolidated variable interest entities and, consequently, significantly affect the financial performance of the consolidated variable interest entities and our company as a whole.
+The PRC regulatory authorities could disallow the contractual arrangements structure, which would likely result in a material change in our operations and cause the value of our securities to significantly decline or become worthless.
 For a detailed description of the risks associated with our corporate structure, please refer to risks disclosed under "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Corporate Structure."

-We face various risks and uncertainties related to doing business in China.
+We face various legal and operational risks and uncertainties related to doing business in China.
 Our business operations are primarily conducted in China, and we are subject to complex and evolving PRC laws and regulations.
-For example, we face risks associated with regulatory approvals on offshore offerings and oversight on cybersecurity and data privacy, as well as the lack of inspection by the Public Company Accounting Oversight Board, or the PCAOB, on our auditors, which may impact our ability to conduct certain businesses, accept foreign investments, or list on a United States or other foreign exchange.
-These risks could result in a material adverse change in our operations and the value of our ADSs, significantly limit or completely hinder our ability to continue to offer securities to investors, or cause the value of such securities to significantly decline.
+For example, we face risks associated with regulatory approvals on offshore offerings and oversight on cybersecurity and data privacy, which may impact our ability to conduct certain businesses, accept foreign investments, or list on a United States or other foreign exchange.
+These risks could result in a material adverse change in our operations and the value of our ADSs, significantly limit or completely hinder our ability to continue to offer securities to investors, or cause the value of such securities to significantly decline or become worthless.
 For a detailed description of risks related to doing business in China, please refer to risks disclosed under "Item 3.D.
 Key Information-Risk Factors-Risks Related to Doing Business in China."